-The presidents and state university system chancellor Mark Rosenberg proposed a compact with the state in which lawmakers would promise to give universities the money for the next few years and more freedom to spend it they way university officials see fit.
+The presidents and state university system chancellor Mark Rosenberg proposed a compact with the state in which lawmakers would promise to give universities the money for the next few years and more freedom to spend it the way they see fit.

-In return, the schools would guarantee certain benchmarks, such as a certain number of bachelor's degrees granted, or a certain amount of research performed or a particular national ranking in various categories like research dollars brought in.
+In return, the schools would guarantee benchmarks, such as a certain number of bachelor's degrees granted, or a certain amount of research performed, or a particular national ranking in various categories.